 - A short catalog description is not enough information to evaluate a course for possible Michigan Tech credit.
 You must provide a syllabus.
 The below information should be included.

 - Course number, course title, and number of credits (note if credits are not on a standard semester system)

 - Textbook(s) used

 - Detailed description of topics (not just outcomes) and grading system.
-At a minimum, the description of topics must include a week-by-week (class-by-class) breakdown of the topics/chapters covered.
+At a minimum, the description of topics must include a week-by-week (class-by-class, etc) breakdown of the topics/chapters covered.

-- If all this information is available online, you can send the link(s) to email@example.com.
+- If all this information is available online, you can send attached files or link(s) to email@example.com.
 Allow several weeks for the course evaluation process to be completed by the appropriate Michigan Tech academic department.

-- Before submitting a course for evaluation, please make sure that the course is being offered and you intend to take it.
-Please bear in mind that you will be subject to any prerequisites or restrictions in place at the transfer institution, as well as Michigan Tech pre-reqs, etc.
+- Before submitting a course for evaluation, please make sure that the course is being offered and you intend/are allowed to take it.
+Please bear in mind that you will be subject to any pre-requisites or restrictions in place at the transfer institution, as well as Michigan Tech pre-reqs, etc.

 - Once admitted as a guest student, register for the course(s) at the other institution.